Bond amounts and payments

 There is no rule about maximum bond in these cases.

-Before March 2020, rental providers could also ask for a higher bond if they planned to live in a property at the end of the agreement.
+Before March 2020, rental providers could also ask for a higher bond if they planned to live in a property at the end of the rental period.
 This does not apply to agreements signed after March 2020.

-There are different rules for people living in rooming houses, caravan parks and residential parks.
+There are different rules for residents of rooming houses, caravan parks and residential parks.

 Maximum bond amount for rooming house residents